Agent swarms: cooperation and coordination under stringent communications constraint: Results: static environment

-On fig. \ref{fig-results-back-cfar} we see that the ``all links'' performance measure $\hat{\Aknow}$ is uniformly low, being approximately the same as the link probability used to generate the ${\Elink}_{ij}$; which implies that efficient links lead -- as might be expected -- to agents having high accuracy ${\Aknow}$ values on those links.
+On fig. \ref{fig-results-back-cfar} we see that the ``all links'' performance measure $\hat{\Aknow}$ is uniformly low, being approximately the same as the link probability used to generate the ${\Elink}_{ij}$; which implies that efficient links-- as might be expected -- lead to agents having high accuracy ${\Aknow}$ values on those links.
 This is confirmed by the thresholded performance measure $\hat{\Aknow}_{\upT}$, which remains high, because it depends only on accurate belief values.

 It should be noted again that although a useful steady state limit for the Random, Timer, and Sequence tactics is possible, in the long term the Filtered tactics will all gradually lose even good links to bad luck, as seen on fig. \ref{fig-results-back-utime}.
-Thus on fig. \ref{fig-results-back-cfar}, their result are only indicative of a medium term performance.
-Nevertheless, the beneficial risk minimisation of these Filtered tactics can be maintained, e.g. by simply stopping the removal of filtered links after some suitable multiple of $K$ ticks, or perhaps setting a minimum number of links for any agent\footnote{These two suggestions, whilst plausible, and quite workable rules-of-thumb, can still fail.
-It is here left as an exercise for the reader to consider how.}
+Thus on fig. \ref{fig-results-back-cfar}, the Filtered-type results are only indicative of a medium term performance.
+Nevertheless, the beneficial risk minimisation of these Filtered tactics can be maintained, e.g. by simply stopping the removal of filtered links after some suitable multiple of $K$ ticks, or perhaps setting a minimum number of links for any agent\footnote{These two suggestions, whilst plausible, and quite workable rules-of-thumb, can still fail.}.